 - Details, with proof, of the applicant’s plan to co-operate actively with Hong Kong commerce and industry

-This list is not exhaustive and other documents and information are often required in individual cases.
+This list is not exhaustive; other documents and information are often required in individual cases.
 The Business Investment Visa is not available to Chinese residents of the Mainland and nationals from Afghanistan, Albania, Cambodia, Cuba, Laos, North Korea and Vietnam.

 B. Conditions of stay, application and fees

 Upon issuance of the Business Investment Visa, the applicant and his dependents (spouse and unmarried dependent children under 18) will usually be granted a one-year stay.
-The period of stay is usually extended thereafter for two years on the basis that the commercial endeavours justifying the extension continue to satisfy the criteria of the business being of substantial benefit to the economy of Hong Kong as a whole.
-Others conditions which apply include, but are limited to, not committing any criminal offences, remaining engaged in the business and earning enough income as not to become an economic burden to Hong Kong.
+The period of stay is generally extended for two years on the basis that the commercial endeavours justifying the extension continue to satisfy the business’s criteria of substantially benefiting Hong Kong’s economy.
+Other applied conditions include but are limited to not committing any criminal offences, remaining engaged in the business and earning enough income not to become an economic burden to Hong Kong.

 C. Success of the business investment visa

-The Business Investment Visa has served its purpose well for Hong Kong, even during 2003 when Hong Kong suffered dramatically due to SARS.
-The Immigration Department does not publish information that distinguishes between “employment” and “investment” visas, but the Director of the Immigration Department advised in 2002 that there are approximately 300 Business Investment Visas issued annually in Hong Kong and that number has remained steady for several years.
+The Business Investment Visa had served its purpose well for Hong Kong, even during 2003, when Hong Kong suffered dramatically due to SARS.
+The Immigration Department does not publish information that distinguishes between “employment” and “investment” visas.
+Still, the Director of the Immigration Department advised in 2002 that there are approximately 300 Business Investment Visas issued annually in Hong Kong, and that number has remained steady for several years.

 III.
 Scheme vs Business Investment Visa

-Although there are quite a number of differences between the Scheme and the Investment Visa, the three most significant are the following:
+Although there are several differences between the scheme and the Investment Visa, the three most significant are the following:

 - The Investment Visa does not require an ongoing investment of HKD 6.5 million (approximately USD 834,000) in permissible investment assets